Oboe (navigation): Development and testing

 The left side of this image shows an Oboe navigation console.
 The two CRTs, some of the largest built during that era, were used for gross and fine distance measurement.
 This control room is built into a Nissen hut (or similar) which may suggest it is one of the mobile sites moved to continental Europe after D-Day.

 There were some obvious problems with this approach, however.
 One of the most obvious is that any given ground station could only track a single aircraft at a time, compared to Gee where any bomber could pick up the signals from the UK and carry out the necessary calculations.
 This did not immediately eliminate it as a useful system; Y-Gerät had the same limitation, so it was used for target marking by flying one aircraft under control and having it drop flares for the following aircraft to drop on.
 The British adopted the same solution.

 A more worrying concern was that the bomber aircraft would have to fly straight and level along a gently curving path while the ground station monitored its range as it flew towards the target.
 During this time the aircraft would be open to attack, which some considered to be almost suicidal.
 Lastly, the British had no difficulty jamming the German Y-Gerät system, even before it was widely used.
 There was no reason to expect the Germans would not do the same with Oboe as soon as they detected the signals.

-Despite widespread opposition to the use of Oboe, A.P.
-Rowe ordered development to begin.
-Development began both on the 1.5 m wavelength shared by most early UK radar systems, but also at the new "fashionable" 10 cm microwave wavelength provided by the cavity magnetron.
+Despite widespread opposition to the use of Oboe, A. P. Rowe ordered development to begin.
+Development began both on the 1.5 m shared by most early UK radar systems, but also at the new "fashionable" 10 cm provided by the cavity magnetron.
 The latter would not only provide higher accuracy, but also be largely immune to jamming unless the Germans developed their own high-power microwave devices.
 This only occurred in the very last days of the war.